Importance of Preventing Condensation in Shipping Container Home

 Whatever we may think, the truth is that synthetic materials are not neutral for our health.
-More of them around us, higher probability of allergies and immunological problems.
+With more of them around us, higher probability of allergies and immunological problems.
 And while usually, their impact is not visible right away, it will be seen later in life.
-In some cases, we may know the risks, but there are many cases when such information will come to the public opinion much later (and often it is too late).
+In some cases, we may know the risks, but there are many cases when such information will come to public opinion much later (and often it is too late).
 Available thermal insulations (with the exception of mineral wools that unfortunately are poor choices for containers) are not harmless in indoor applications.
 However, using them outdoors substantially changes the situation for the better.
-Firstly, we are not continuously (24/7) exposed to off-gassing products like in the case of interior applications and outdoor environment (even the close one) is much safer due to the almost continuous “natural ventilation” process (wind).
+Firstly, we are not continuously (24/7) exposed to off-gassing products like in the case of interior applications and the outdoor environment (even the close one) is much safer due to the almost continuous “natural ventilation” process (wind).

 The price?
 Usually, exterior insulation is more costly and requires periodic maintenance!
 Whatever you will use to “encapsulate” the container, it will be more fragile and mechanically less robust than the original Corten steel.
 Also, permanent exposure to weather elements (temperatures and their amplitudes between summer and winter, wind, rain, snow, UV – you name it….) creates far more harsh conditions than those to which interior walls are exposed to!

-Note, that eventual moisture or vapor infiltrating exterior walls will naturally dry-out in favorable weather conditions.
+Note, that eventual moisture or vapor infiltrating exterior walls will naturally dry out in favorable weather conditions.
 Exterior walls do not have any outer vapor barriers, they can breathe freely.

 Insulation for outdoor use should be limited only to semi-permeable materials like mentioned earlier PF, PU, EPS, XPS block foam (Fortunately, they do not need any extra supporting structure).
 The traditional Tyvek moisture barrier should be used to prevent infiltration of rainwater (note that Tyvek sheets are permeable for vapor but act as a barrier for bulk water).

-Block foam insulation, despite its rigidity, does not have any strength protecting it from mechanical impacts and abrasions.
+Block foam insulation, despite its rigidity, does not have any strength to protect it from mechanical impacts and abrasions.
 Its aesthetics is also far from acceptable, so the exterior cladding is necessary.
 There are a lot of suitable cladding materials on the market, so most likely the main problem you will face will be the aesthetics.
-Losing the stylish pattern of corrugated steel so characteristic for Cargotecture is already bad enough and creates a big challenge to come up with something equally attractive.
+Losing the stylish pattern of corrugated steel so characteristic of Cargotecture is already bad enough and creates a big challenge to come up with something equally attractive.
 The bottom line – the choice of exterior cladding is a personal decision largely affected by “surroundings” (neighborhood – if in the city, nature – if in the countryside).

 Grafo-Therm is a desiccant-like acting coating that can absorb and retain the moisture generated by condensation.
-What makes it special however, is that at the presence of drying conditions it can equally easily release the captured moisture back to air by evaporation.
+What makes it special, however, is that at the presence of drying conditions, it can equally easily release the captured moisture back to the air by evaporation.
 For that to happen, adequate ventilation is needed.
 In fact, the Grafo-Therm is not designed to keep captured water for a long period of time.
 To be effective it has to work in conditions favorable for frequent absorption/evaporation cycles.
 That’s why it is mainly used in open industrial areas exposed to natural airflow (ventilation).

 The Grafo-Therm is very effective and if not friendly, then at least not harmful.
 As advertised by the manufacturer (Grafo Products (UK)), the 1.5mm thick coating can absorb up to 1 liter of water per meter square.
-It is not toxic, not flammable and includes an effective fungicide preventing formation of mold and mildew.
+It is not toxic, not flammable, and includes an effective fungicide preventing the formation of mold and mildew.

-It seems that Grafo-Therm may be a good candidate for preventive coating of container structure, provided the airgap between the metal walls and interior walls (insulation and drywall) can be efficiently ventilated.
+It seems that Grafo-Therm may be a good candidate for preventive coating of container structure, provided the air gap between the metal walls and interior walls (insulation and drywall) can be efficiently ventilated.